Kuwait Tower [OKKK_TWR]

 Pilot: "9-AA, final runway 34"

-TWR: "9-AA, cleared touch and go runway 34, winds calm, report downwind"
+Tower: "9-AA, cleared touch and go runway 34, winds calm, report downwind"

 3.5.2 Zone Exit Clearances

-VFR Flights planning to depart Kuwait International Airport (OKKK) to leave the Control Zone (CTR) must first have prior approval from the APP Controller to enter the Terminal Manevuering Area (TMA).
+VFR Flights planning to depart Kuwait International Airport (OKKK) to leave the Control Zone (CTR) must first have prior approval from the APP Controller to enter the Terminal Maneuvering Area (TMA).
 This is done through coordination by the Tower & Terminal controllers.

 Pilot - "9K-SAA with you Apron 3 with information A on board, aircraft type C172 request clearance to leave the zone to the South"

-TWR Controller: "9K-SAA, readback correct information A is current QNH 1019 advise when ready for startup."
+Tower Controller: "9K-SAA, readback correct information A is current QNH 1019 advise when ready for startup."

 Pilot - "9K-SAA, wilco."

-TWR Controller: "9K-SAA, report one mile from leaving the control zone"
+Tower Controller: "9K-SAA, report one mile from leaving the control zone"

 Pilot - "9K-SAA, wilco."

-Pilot - "9K-SAA, one mile from exiting, 2000ft VFR."
+Pilot - "9K-SAA, one mile from exiting, 1500 ft VFR."

-TWR Controller: "9K-SAA, you are leaving the control zone monitor advisory on 122.800."
+Tower Controller: "9K-SAA, you are leaving the control zone monitor advisory on 122.800."

 If applicable, pilots entering the Class Charlie must be with Kuwait Approach (124.800) or higher.
 Coordination is mandatory.